 There is a legal requirement in all jurisdictions except NZ for the church to screen persons who work in child related roles to undergo screening prior to that person being allowed unsupervised access to children.
+For NZ screening is optionally available for churches.
 This is done through a designated government agency that performs a risk assessment around the risk that person poses to children.
 This assessment is done by reviewing the name in a database of known convictions, findings and incidents.
 These agencies will return a check request with a cleared or barred notice.
 It is an offence resulting in serious fines for an organization not to check or once being notified of bar allowing the person to have continued access to children.